Hi, I’m Darrin Holtz owner of WNY Web Development. Today, I want to talk to you about how to implement an internal linking strategy on your website.

 Content – The Body Section

-So then, kind of moving further down, whatever is in the body of the page is also going to have internal links.
+So then, kind of moving further down, whatever is in the body of the page is also going to have internal linking opportunities.
 Now the body on the page is on a template by template basis, right?
 Template referring to page.
 So your homepage is going to be on one type of template.
 Your category page on another type of template.
 Your service or your product page on another type of template, subcategories and so on and so forth, right?
 Then specific landing pages.
 So each one of those templates has HTML content on it.
 That HTML content generally will have some hyperlinks.
 It’s important that we look at how those hyperlinks exist on the website.
-And how they relate to other pages on the website, because that actually matters a lot to crawlers.
+And how they relate to other pages on the website, because that actually matters a lot to crawlers when it comes to internal linking.

 Footer Internal Linking